-Many auto companies are highly concentrated on developing the self-driving vehicles.
-In the past few years, the companies like Aeromobil, TerrafugiaTerrafugia, and Moller International started to prepare designs for their models.
-And the international ride-hailing giant Uber could be joining the list of those looking to turn a predominant of science fiction into the science fact.
+Many auto companies are highly concentrated on developing self-driving vehicles.
+In the past few years, companies like Aeromobil, TerrafugiaTerrafugia, and Moller International started to prepare designs for their models.
+And the international ride-hailing giant Uber could be joining the list of those looking to turn a predominant of science fiction into the scientific fact.
 That’s really a great thing.

 This plan will not only depend on the VTOL network to bypass the usual infrastructure of roads, bridges, railways, and tunnels.
 It would also call for the repurposing of the urban landscape parts.
 Basically, Uber plans to transform the tops of the parking garages, existing helipads, and unused land surrounding the highway interchanges to create the network of “versistops” and “vertiports” this will complete with charging stations for their vehicles.

 Moore was a year away from his retirement, as a result, he will not be able to get his pension and he will not be eligible for the health benefits offered by the company.
 But this move appears to be motivated by Moore’s ambition to see the development of technology become a reality.
 And nowadays, it seems like everything happens through the private sector and not within the federal agencies.
 In federal agencies, there is most likely to happen.